Home / Journals / ICCES / Vol.21, No.1, 2019

 Abstract In this paper, a new three-dimensional J-integral for non-homogeneous solids undergoing large deformation and associated with residual stresses is presented.
 The formulation of J-integral involves the strain energy density W that is generally defined by the integral W = ∫0t τijε·ijdt over the entire deformation history of a material point where tij and ε·ij are the components of the Kirchhoff stress and those of velocity strain. t and t represents the time.
 It is assumed that at t = 0 the body is free from any deformation and therefore the stresses are zeros.

-Residual stresses are… More >
+Residual stresses are induced by… More >

 • Open AccessOpen Access